ardinor/mojibake-flat/mojibake/content/posts/SSH_fail2ban_and_iptables.md

 title: SSH, fail2ban & iptables
 date: 2013-11-06 22:49:30
-category: SSH, fail2ban, iptables
+tags: SSH, fail2ban, iptables
+category: IT

 So I've had this server for a little over a month now, and early on I set SSH up with key login to ensure no-one else can log in.
-After chatting with a friend I decided to take a look at the failed login attempts in auth.log
+After chatting with a friend about all the brute force attempts one of his servers is on the receiving end of I decided to take a look at the failed login attempts on mine.

     :::bash
     cat /var/log/auth.log | grep 'sshd.*Invalid'